 - 2.8 The Joint Administration has already identified the need for a sustainable plan that seeks opportunities to transform our services to live within a balanced budget, be greener and use technology better.
-Considerable analysis, including a service-by-service review of all Council spend concluded that charging for garden waste collection is the only practical proposition that both closes the gap and protects our much-valued nonstatutory services. - 2.9 Waste and recycling are the single most significant expenditure for the Council.
-It costs HDC at least £800,000 per year in directly attributable variable costs to provide the garden waste collection service to all Huntingdonshire properties.
-With reductions in Government funding creating ever-increasing pressure to find further savings, considerations such as charging for non-statutory services previously offered for free have become necessary. - 2.10 In the last 18 years, the garden waste collection service, which is a nonstatutory service, has been fully funded and supported by the Council. - 2.11 In the coming year, the Council will see increased costs as we introduce additional collection rounds with associated costs to meet the evergrowing demand associated with housing growth. - 2.12 The planning trajectory has forecast an additional 12,000 properties will be built in Huntingdonshire by 2025.
-As well as increasing statutory operational costs across the District, it will mean increased unfunded Garden Waste collection costs if a subscription scheme is not implemented. - 2.13 Moving to a garden waste subscription service will impact on the contractual clauses and incentives that Cambridgeshire and Peterborough Councils as waste disposal authorities have with the Government and with their waste disposal contractor.
-As such the Council have been in discussion with Cambridgeshire County Council since 2022, noting that Fenland District Council moved to a subscription garden collection authority with no financial penalty. - 2.14 The County have confirmed that the increase in waste disposal costs on the basis of the changes that the Council are proposing to make is forecast to be between £138k and £276k.
-The loss of recycling credit for Cambridgeshire and Peterborough is forecast to be £60,320.
-Providing a combined view by Cambridgeshire CC: "our estimate of the impacts would be additional costs between £198K and £336K a year".
-They are committed to working with the Council to deliver agreed figures, once the decision has been taken to move to charged waste, and to agree what proportion of the figure above the Council will be asked to pay given that Fenland District Council were allowed to make the change without any contractual penalty. - 2.15 Currently the cost of garden waste collection is distributed among all taxpayers, through funding diverted from other services, regardless of their usage or benefit.
+Considerable analysis, including a service-by-service review of all Council spend concluded that charging for garden waste collection is the only practical proposition that both closes the gap and protects our much-valued non-statutory services. - 2.9 Waste and recycling are the single most significant expenditure for the Council.
+It costs the Council at least £800,000 per year in directly attributable variable costs to provide the garden waste collection service to all Huntingdonshire properties.
+With reductions in Government funding creating ever-increasing pressure to find further savings, considerations such as charging for non-statutory services previously offered for free have become necessary. - 2.10 In the last 18 years, the garden waste collection service, which is a non-statutory service, has been fully funded and supported by the Council. - 2.11 In the coming year, the Council will see increased costs as we introduce additional collection rounds with associated costs to meet the ever-growing demand associated with housing growth. - 2.12 The planning trajectory has forecast an additional 12,000 properties will be built in Huntingdonshire by 2025.
+As well as increasing statutory operational costs across the District, it will mean increased unfunded Garden Waste collection costs if a subscription scheme is not implemented. - 2.13 Moving to a garden waste subscription service will impact on the contractual clauses and incentives that Cambridgeshire County Council as the waste disposal authority has with the Government and with their waste disposal contractor.
+As such the Council has been in discussion with Cambridgeshire County Council since 2022, noting that Fenland District Council historically moved to a subscription garden collection authority with no financial penalty. - 2.14 The County has confirmed that the increase in waste disposal costs on the basis of the changes that the Council are proposing to make is forecast to be between £138k and £276k per annum.
+The loss of waste infrastructure grant payments for Cambridgeshire County Council is forecast to be £60,320 for the predicted reduction in recycling levels.
+Providing a combined view by Cambridgeshire County Council: "our estimate of the impacts would be additional costs between £198K and £336K a year".
+The County Council are committed to working with the Council to deliver agreed figures, once the decision has been taken to move to charged waste, noting that the final decision will ultimately be subject to DEFRA agreeing to the change being made to the Waste PFI Contract and the County Council's contractor agreeing to the change having no impact on its cost.
+Furthermore, agreement to what proportion of the figure above the Council will be asked to pay also needs to be confirmed, noting that Fenland District Council made the change without any contractual penalty.

+2.15 Currently the cost of garden waste collection is distributed among all taxpayers, through funding diverted from other services, regardless of their usage or benefit.